facebookresearch/hydra/tools/release/README.md

 - produce a release-validation matrix;
 - run release-only checks such as the core suite with all selected compatible plugins installed;
-- create or update release-prep PRs and draft GitHub Releases when needed.
+- create or update release-prep PRs when needed.

+For release candidates, stable releases, and patch releases, generated release-prep PRs are the maintainer approval surface for publishing.
+The PR body must state clearly what happens when the PR is merged.
+Once release-prep PR automation exists, merging such a PR should trigger PyPI publishing, and the PR body must list the exact package set and version that will be published.

 Publish should: